 Services for Distance Learners

 The University of New Orleans is committed to its students, both on campus and online.
 To ensure our online students have access to all of the student services the university provides, contact staff in our support units are ready to assist you.
 Whether it is through accessing services available over the web, through the use of our face-to-face video conferencing software, Adobe Connect, or just over a phone call with a friendly voice, our staff is available to assist you with your needs.
-The following is a list of the most common student services accessed by distance learners, but for further assistance or any questions with student services for distance learners, please contact Dr. Daniel Gonzalez, Associate Director of Online Learning.
+The following is a list of the most common student services accessed by distance learners, but for further assistance or any questions with student services for distance learners, please contact Dr. Daniel Gonzalez, Director of Professional and Continuing Education.